 The PA program at Concordia University Wisconsin has the freedom and ultimate responsibility for selection and evaluation of students, design, implementation and evaluation of curriculum, and determination of who will be awarded a degree and certificate of completion.
 Admission, retention, program completion, and graduation decisions are made based on satisfactory academic and clinical performance and upon nonacademic, behavioral factors which serve to ensure overall success in the PA profession.

 Candidates for admission to the Concordia University Wisconsin’s PA program will be required, if admitted, to certify in writing that they understand and meet the above technical standards.
-Candidates who feel that they may not or cannot meet these technical standards will need to contact the Learning Resource Center (LRC) in Luther 200 to see if reasonable accommodations as determined by the LRC and their disability policies can be made. https://www.cuw.edu/academics/services/student-academic-resources/academic-resource-center/academic-services/index.html
+Candidates who feel that they may not or cannot meet these technical standards will need to contact the Academic Resource Center (ARC) in Luther 200 to see if reasonable accommodations as determined by the ARC and their disability policies can be made. https://www.cuw.edu/academics/services/student-academic-resources/academic-resource-center/academic-services/index.html

 Concordia University will attempt, to the best of its ability, to develop mechanisms by which otherwise qualified candidates for admission can be accommodated; however, the integrity of the curriculum and the need to provide optimal patient care must be maintained in order to ensure that all parts of PA education are delivered to all students.

-Current students and alumni of a Concordia University system schools and current students and alumni of St. Norbert College will be guaranteed an interview for the PA program if they meet certain requirements.
-Guaranteed interviews will be extended to students and alumni who have submitted a verified CASPA application by the deadline, have a cumulative AND prerequisite science point average of at least 3.40, and have completed all additional entrance requirements.
+Current students and alumni of Concordia University system schools and current students and alumni of St. Norbert College will be guaranteed up to three interview opportunities for the PA program if they meet the following requirements: have a verified CASPA application by the deadline, have a cumulative GPA AND prerequisite science GPA of 3.4, and have completed all of the additional required entrance requirements.

 Admission to the Physician Assistant program is competitive.
 Concordia University Wisconsin will admit one class of 30 full-time students in May of each academic year.